Best Dog Beds for Heavy Shedders

 - A bed that fits in the washing routine is better than a larger bed that rarely gets cleaned.

-Removable-Cover Orthopedic Bed
+Floof Orthopedic Improved Pet Bed

-$$$Best for: Dogs needing support and households wanting easier wash cycles
+₹₹₹Best for: Dogs needing support and households wanting easier wash cycles

 Pros

-- Good support
+- Exceptional joint support

 Tradeoffs